ElementsProject/libwally-core/README.md

 - `--disable-tests`.
 Disables building library tests. (default: no)
 - `--disable-clear-tests`.
 Disables just the test_clear test (required to pass the test suite with some compilers). (default: no)
+- `--enable-fuzzing`.
+Enables fuzzing support by compiling with `-fsanitize=fuzzer-no-link` and builds fuzz targets. (default: no).
+- `--enable-address-sanitizer`.
+Enables the address sanitizer for detecting memory errors. (default: no).
+- `--enable-ub-sanitizer`.
+Enables the undefined behavior sanitizer. (default: no).

 ### Recommended development configure options